Amaanaganaie/JKBOSE-Vault/README.md

 ---
 ## 💡 Contribute

-Contributions will open after the **Phase 1 core structure** is complete.
+> Contributions will open after the **Phase 1 core structure** is complete.
-If you’re interested in collaborating, stay tuned for the contributor’s guide in February 2026.
+If you’re interested in collaborating, stay tuned for the contributor’s guide in **February 2026**.
 ---
 ## 🗓️ Current Status

 Project planning stage — full development begins **after December 2025 board exams**.
 ---

 ## 🔗 Related Projects